elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-phenotype-and-genotype-influence-animal-behavior.md

 url: /learn/psychology/questions/how-do-phenotype-and-genotype-influence-animal-behavior
 score: -1.0
 related_article1:
-    id: 165316
+    id: 165324
-    title: What is the significance of understanding animal behavior in ecology and conservation?
+    title: >-
+        Define fitness in the context of evolution and provide examples of behavioral adaptations that enhance fitness.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-understanding-animal-behavior-in-ecology-and-conservation
+    url: /learn/psychology/questions/define-fitness-in-the-context-of-evolution-and-provide-examples-of-behavioral-adaptations-that-enhance-fitness
 related_article2:
+    id: 165317
+    title: >-
+        Explain Tinbergen’s 4 Questions and their relevance to studying animal behavior.
+    subject: Psychology
+    url: /learn/psychology/questions/explain-tinbergens-4-questions-and-their-relevance-to-studying-animal-behavior
+related_article3:
     id: 165327
+    title: >-
-    title: What is heritability and how is it measured in the context of animal behavior?
+        What is heritability and how is it measured in the context of animal behavior?
     subject: Psychology
     url: /learn/psychology/questions/what-is-heritability-and-how-is-it-measured-in-the-context-of-animal-behavior
-related_article3:
-    id: 165328
-    title: How do phylogenetic trees help in understanding the evolutionary history of behavior?
-    subject: Psychology
-    url: /learn/psychology/questions/how-do-phylogenetic-trees-help-in-understanding-the-evolutionary-history-of-behavior
 related_article4:
-    id: 165318
+    id: 165327
-    title: Differentiate between proximate and ultimate causes of behavior with examples.
+    title: >-
+        What is heritability and how is it measured in the context of animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/differentiate-between-proximate-and-ultimate-causes-of-behavior-with-examples
+    url: /learn/psychology/questions/what-is-heritability-and-how-is-it-measured-in-the-context-of-animal-behavior
 related_article5:
-    id: 165326
+    id: 165316
-    title: Compare and contrast directional, stabilizing, and disruptive selection with examples.
+    title: >-
+        What is the significance of understanding animal behavior in ecology and conservation?
     subject: Psychology
-    url: /learn/psychology/questions/compare-and-contrast-directional-stabilizing-and-disruptive-selection-with-examples
+    url: /learn/psychology/questions/what-is-the-significance-of-understanding-animal-behavior-in-ecology-and-conservation
 ---

 &nbsp;